GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 Now all you need to do is play a song in your spotify client and run ./Spotify downloader in terminal

-note: spotify command is replaced by spotify-cli, to launch the client use /usr/bin/spotify as your command
+~note: spotify command is replaced by spotify-cli, to launch the client use /usr/bin/spotify as your command~

+update spotify cli bin is now located @ ~/.local/bin/spotify

 ![1](https://github.com/GitEin11/mp3-synched-lrc-spotify-downloader/assets/84138811/8338ab89-bcd3-496d-970f-5fde60794dc9)